Management of LCL/FAK containers during the 2021-22 Brown marmorated stink bug (BMSB) risk season

 Will the department be undertaking compliance verification activities on declarations?

 MC declarations will be monitored throughout the season for non-compliance including monitoring of nil risk and withdrawals.
 Where a rate of non-compliance is found, the department will work with the Master Consolidator in the first instance.
-Where repeated instances of non-compliance are detected, the department may direct all future LCL/FAK containers against that MC ID for onshore treatment, or subject goods to full assessment of all import declarations or export.
+Where repeated instances of non-compliance are detected, the department may direct all future LCL/FAK containers against that MC ID for full assessment of all import declarations, onshore treatment or export

 How do I determine if a consignment is classed as being hubbed or is warehoused in a non-target risk country?